AgregoreWeb/agregore-browser/docs/Theming.md

 You can replace the various values with any valid CSS values like Hex codes: `#FFAABB`, or `rgb()`.

 More styles will be added here as needed.
 If you feel we should standardize on some sort of style, feel free to open an issue talking about what it is and why it should be added.

+## Highlight.js

+For convenience, Agregore bundles [highlight.js](https://highlightjs.org/) and a default theme for it.

+You can load it up using `agregore://theme/highlight.js` and `agregore://theme/highlight.css`.